skulick/yiddishtag/README.md

 ```
 python tag/tag.py skulick/xlmb-ck05-yid1 ./out/ ./sample/sample.txt
 ```
-will
-use the model at https://huggingface.co/skulick/xlmb-ck05-yid1 to tag `./sample/sample.txt` and write the tagged version to `./out/sample.txt.tagged`, which should be identical to the supplied `sample.txt.tagged`
+will use the model at https://huggingface.co/skulick/xlmb-ck05-yid1 to tag `./sample/sample.txt` and write the tagged version to `./out/sample.txt.tagged`, which should be identical to the supplied `sample.txt.tagged`

 It is not necessary to use `tag.py`.
 The model is just a `flair` model, and the tagging can be done directly in python.
 We provide `tag.py` as a convenience and example of use with different input file possibilities.

+The first time this command is run, it will download models from hugging face, which could take a few minutes.